-After landing my first full-time job as a female developer out of college, I noticed that there are many differences between programming in school and in professional settings.
+After landing my first full-time job as a female developer out of college, I noticed that there were many differences between programming in school and programmng in a professional setting.
 The code peer review process is one great thing I’ve been exposed to at Perfect Sense that I had not learned in college.

-At Perfect Sense, our code pull requests are regularly required to be reviewed by either a peer or senior developer.
+At Perfect Sense, our code pull requests are regularly required to be reviewed by either a peer or a senior developer.
 I thought it was just a routine check for bugs.
-However, many months later, as I switched between the roles of a developer and a reviewer, I realized that code review is really more than just a bug-check.
-The code review process is critical for the success of coding projects and has enabled me to become a more skilled developer.
+However, many months later, as I switched between the roles of developer and reviewer, I realized code review is more than just a bug check.
+The code review process is critical for the success of projects and has enabled me to become a more skilled developer.